facebook/flipper/docs/network-plugin.md

     .build();
 ```

-As interceptors can modify the request and response, add the Sonar interceptor after all others to get an accurate view of the network traffic.
+As interceptors can modify the request and response, add the Flipper interceptor after all others to get an accurate view of the network traffic.

 ### iOS